Sports Heros "Team Up" Against Prostate Cancer

 A.F.U.D. is a non-profit organization based in Baltimore, Maryland.
 It was formed in 1987 and is funded solely through private donations.
 The Prostate Health Council is a 17-member advisory group to A.F.U.D. that is comprised of medical professionals and patients.

-This article was originally published in Coping® with Cancer magazine, September/October 1996.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, September/October 1996.